genielabs/HomeGenie/walkthrough.md

 ### Alarm System

-If your home automation setup includes devices such as motion/smoke/co2/etc.. detectors, door/window sensors, then you can use them to create a basic security alarm system.
+If your home automation setup includes devices such as motion/smoke/co2/etc.. detectors, door/window sensors, then you can use these to create a basic security alarm system.

 In the picture below, you can see options for the *Security Alarm Widget*.
 It can be configured to send e-mails when the alarm is triggered and/or to run an automation program when the system is armed/disarmed/triggered.